 - Vaping produces a stronger high than traditional marijuana smoking methods.

 Vaping isn’t without its concerns though.
 Research shows that harmful chemicals can be released into your system by using the vape method.
 For example, ammonia is released during the process, and that can have negative effects on your central nervous system, as well as cause irritation.
 (4) Asthma and bronchial spasms have also been reported by vape users.
+More studies are needed to fully understand the long-term effects of vaping.

 The University of Washington’s Alcohol and Drug Abuse Institute reports that tobacco smoke and marijuana smoke contain a similar range of chemicals that are known to be harmful (4).
 The respiratory system is impacted when smoke enters the lungs and airway on its way to the bloodstream.